vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 };
 ```

 Let's also change the hostname to a different value right before calling `exec()`.
-In the example above I got very original and changed it to `container`, feel free to change it to something else.
+In the example above, I got very original and changed it to `container`; feel free to change it to something more exciting if you feel like it.
 Let's give it a try:

 ```sh
 $ deno run -A --unstable ./src/main.ts sh